maidsafe/Whitepapers/Project-Safe.md

 Formed in February 2006 with the intent to decentralise the Internet, the  14-strong team is based in Troon, Scotland.
 To reach this project stage, MaidSafe has taken investment from close friends and family, as well as supporters and Angel Investors.
 Further backing and supporters are required to push the platform out to the world and to incentivise network adoption.

-It is also worth noting that the founder allocated all of his shares in MaidSafe to an employee share scheme (around 28%) and almost 50% of the business to a registered charity.
-This charity is the [MaidSafe Foundation](http://www.maidsafefoundation.org/).
-The Foundation will be a key player in this proposal and exists to ensure fair distribution of wealth, while helping to foster education and innovation.
+It is also worth noting that the founder allocated all of his shares in MaidSafe to an employee share scheme (around 28%) and almost 50% of the business to a not for profit foundation.
+The [MaidSafe Foundation](http://www.maidsafefoundation.org/) will be a key player in this proposal and exists to ensure fair distribution of wealth, while helping to foster education and innovation.
 Based in Scotland, the laws and regulations surrounding such organisations ensure there can be no profit motive for trustees or members of the Foundation.
 This is an important model for managing many aspects of a decentralised project such as SAFE.

 ##### 2. Project Status